AbhijitSarker/AbhijitSarker/README.md

 <!-- ![I am a web developer](https://pbs.twimg.com/profile_banners/4424194840/1666565251/1500x500)
  -->

-Skills: jQuery/PHP/MySql
+Skills: Javascript/PHP/MySql

 - 🔭 I’m currently working on  a plugin project for a wordpress site.
-- 🌱 I’m currently learning PHP.
+- 🌱 I’m currently learning REACT.
 - 👯 I’m looking to collaborate on WordPress Plugin Preojects.
 - 🤔 I’m looking for help with getting clients.
 - 💬 Ask me about anything you want.